cloe-tang/splunk-ingest-action/README.md

 ![image](https://github.com/cloe-tang/splunk-ingest-action/assets/58005106/bcfb9915-0388-467e-aefd-82ba0135a694)

 Step 3: Choose your authentication method.
 There are 2 options: "Access key and secret key" and "IAM Role".
 In this case, I'm using Access key and secret key.
 If the access key and secret key provided is correct, you should see "Successfully connected to the server" upon clicking on "Test Connection".
+If you are using IAM role, please refer to the Additional Information section for the permission required.

 <img width="516" alt="image" src="https://github.com/cloe-tang/splunk-ingest-action/assets/58005106/e655301d-2622-4402-9bb7-6a01ec7ff153">